TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.21.md

 ---

-And they that did eat were about five thousand men, besides women and children.
+Those who ate were about five thousand men, besides women and children.